The Emergent Church Apostasy

 The Emerging Church is certain that we cannot be certain.
 They are self refuting.
 The Emergent Church is full of compromising sinners who love their philosophy because there is no accountability for your actions.

 The practices of New Age occultism will breed confusion for the Emergent Church believer who imitate abominable mystical practices that are detestable to God.
-Their justification is that they are thinking about Jesus while they are doing it. they do not realize that that the Jesus they are thinking about is not the biblical Jesus, but a mystical one of their own making.

 Tony Jones, the national coordinator of the Emergent Village and author of Soul Shaper: Exploring Spirituality and Contemplative Practices in Youth Ministry (2003), and The Sacred Way: Spiritual Practices for Everyday Life (2005) wrote,